trpc-group/trpc-cpp/docs/en/trpc_protocol_streaming_client.md

 Here we take [stream.proto](../../examples/features/trpc_stream/server/stream.proto) as an example to illustrate.

-The tRPC stub code generation tool will generate the following code.
+The tRPC stub code generation tool will generate the following code:

 ```cpp
 class StreamGreeterServiceProxy : public ::trpc::RpcServiceProxy {